jbuitt/emwin-controller/README.md

   emwin-controller:latest
 ```

-7. Next, download the other containers and start everything up by running:
+7. Next, download the other container images and start everything up by running:

 ```
 docker compose up -d